-Third 'son' of Indira Gandhi, 9-time MP Kamal Nath will be the new CM of Madhya Pradesh
+Kamal Nath likely to be the new CM of Madhya Pradesh

-New Delhi, Dec 12: The Congress chief Rahul Gandhi on Wednesday appointed Kamal Nath as the chief minister of Madhya Pradesh.
+New Delhi, Dec 12: The Congress chief Rahul Gandhi is likely to appoint Kamal Nath as the next chief minister of Madhya Pradesh, say reports.

 He is a nine-time Member of Parliament from Chhindwara.
 Though Kamal Nath is not contesting the Assembly elections, voters in Chhindwara have been lured in his name with slogans of 'Kamal Nath as CM'.
 However, while he dominates in the region in Lok Sabha polls, the Congress has been unable to defeat the BJP in Assembly polls here.
 In 2013, Congress won only three out of the seven seats in Chhindwara district but Kamal Nath went on to win the Lok Sabha seat for the ninth time.
 The BJP, meanwhile, is confident that such slogans will not help the Congress and have maintained that anti-incumbency for the Shivraj Singh Chouhan government is not a factor in the polls.

 Represents the Chhindwara constituency of Madhya Pradesh, he is a member and the pro tem Speaker of the current 16th Lok Sabha.
 The senior Congress leader has also served as a Union minister in many capacities during the UPA rule.